pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 As a skeptic of "quick starts" myself, I approach most marketing promises with a measure of cautious excitement.
 If the great and powerful algorithm, friends, or a peer brought your attention here, then I invite you to take this one seriously.

-Pulumi, with it's full support of many general purpose programming languages, can appear like a chore to get started with.
+Pulumi, with its full support of many general-purpose programming languages, can appear like a chore to get started with.
 The feeling can haunt seasoned developers as much as practitioners new to infrastructure code.

 Finding the proverbial easy street is easier than you might believe however as you will see.
-The `pulumi new` developer story just gets sweeter when combined with a few other nice to have conviences for the best way of work experience.
+The `pulumi new` developer story just gets sweeter when combined with a few other nice-to-have conveniences for the best way of work experience.

-This is a "bring your own [Github](https://github.com) login" event, so refresh that login and you will want to grab a [Pulumi Cloud](https://app.pulumi.com) login as well.
+This is a "bring your own [GitHub](https://github.com) login" event, so refresh that login and you will want to grab a [Pulumi Cloud](https://app.pulumi.com) login as well.
 With credentials in hand, you are set with everything that you need to start so let's go!

 >
 > Hint: